syl20bnr/spacemacs/README.md

 `Spacemacs` uses [magit][magit] to manage Git repositories.

-To open a magit, type in a buffer of a Git repository:
+To open a `status buffer`, type in a buffer of a Git repository:

     <SPC> g s

 The buffer is opened in `Emacs state` but you can sill navigate up and down with `k` and `j` respectively (should be like this in all `magit` buffers).

-Here are the often used bindings inside a `magit` status window:
+Here are the often used bindings inside a `status buffer`:

     Key Binding   |                 Description
 ------------------|------------------------------------------------------------
 `$`               | open `command output buffer`
 `c c`             | open a `commit message buffer`
 `b b`             | checkout a branch
-`b c`             | create branch
+`b c`             | create a branch
 `b v`             | open the `branch manager buffer` `f f`             | fetch changes
 `F -r F`          | pull and rebase